MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/SampleAssessments/Readme.md

 This folder contains sample assessments for students and teachers and any other interested parties.
 I have put the essential standards at the top of these samples so that people can see where they connect to what is essential.

-I plan to save the samples as docx and pdf formats.
+I plan to save the samples in docx and pdf formats.